athenasystems/phpStartPoint/README.md

 # tl;dr version

 Have Linux.
 Have a database.
-Do ...
+In a terminal do ...

 **wget -N http://athenace.co.uk/psp.sh && sudo bash psp.sh**